Data protection and GDPR

 We have a significant practice advising a wide variety of clients on data protection and information governance matters, ranging from sole traders to multinationals.
 We regularly advise major data providers on complex and technical issues in this area.

-We regularly act for a wide variety of clients, both in the public and private sectors, ranging from retail businesses, to data providers, to insurers and insurance industry bodies, to healthcare providers, universities, police forces and local authorities, to providers of short term loans and automotive companies.
+We regularly act for a wide variety of clients, both in the public and private sectors, ranging from retail businesses to data providers to insurers and insurance industry bodies to healthcare providers, universities, police forces and local authorities to financial institutions and automotive companies.